Moscow theater hostage crisis: Demands

 The gunmen were led by Movsar Barayev, nephew of slain Chechen rebel militia commander Arbi Barayev, and threatened to kill the hostages unless Russian forces were immediately and unconditionally withdrawn from Chechnya.
 They said the deadline was one week, after which they would start killing the hostages.

 A videotaped statement was acquired by the media in which the gunmen declared their willingness to die for their cause.
 The statement contained the following text:

 Every nation has the right to their fate.
-Russia has taken away this right from the Chechens and today we want to reclaim these rights, which Allah has given us, in the same way he has given it to other nations.
-Allah has given us the right of freedom and the right to choose our destiny.
+Russia has taken away this right from the Chechens and today we want to reclaim these rights, which God has given us, in the same way he has given it to other nations.
+God has given us the right of freedom and the right to choose our destiny.
 And the Russian occupiers have flooded our land with our children's blood.
 And we have longed for a just solution.
 People are unaware of the innocent who are dying in Chechnya: the sheikhs, the women, the children and the weak ones.
 And therefore, we have chosen this approach.
 This approach is for the freedom of the Chechen people and there is no difference in where we die, and therefore we have decided to die here, in Moscow.
 And we will take with us the lives of hundreds of sinners.
-If we die, others will come and follow us—our brothers and sisters who are willing to sacrifice their lives, in Allah's way, to liberate their nation.
+If we die, others will come and follow us—our brothers and sisters who are willing to sacrifice their lives, in God's way, to liberate their nation.
 Our nationalists have died but people have said that they, the nationalists, are terrorists and criminals.
 But the truth is Russia is the true criminal.